Undergraduate Degree and Grades

 You may apply in more than one genre, but you must complete a separate application and pay another application fee.
 In general, we recommend that you apply in the genre that represents your strongest work as a writer.
 If selected to be a MFA candidate, you can pursue work in other genres once in the program, though switching genre tracks is not automatic.
 You must go through an application process if you wish to switch tracks.

 Our students are a broad range of ages.
 They come from a variety of academic backgrounds, cultures, and life experience.
 Students from underrepresented groups may want to know about the Office for Diversity in Graduate Education and external opportunities available for fellowships and community support: http://www.grad.umn/edu/outreach

 Can I meet with someone to discuss the program?

 Unfortunately, we are not able to meet individually with applicants.
-If you have additional questions about the program or about the application process, email us at email@example.com or email our Program Coordinator, Holly Vanderhaar, at firstname.lastname@example.org.
+If you have additional questions about the program or about the application process, email us at email@example.com or email our Graduate Program Coordinator, Holly Vanderhaar, at firstname.lastname@example.org.